Tulsi: benefits, dosage, contraindications

 Contraindications

 Tulsi can be dangerous when used in high doses during pregnancy or at conception.
-Avoid during breastfeeding, lack of reliable information.
+Avoid during breastfeeding; reliable information is lacking.

 Tulsi can be dangerous when used in high doses during pregnancy or at conception.
-Avoid during breastfeeding, lack of reliable information.
+Avoid during breastfeeding; reliable information is lacking.